markhillard/YRSS/README.md

 # YRSS

 YRSS is a jQuery plugin that utilizes YQL (Yahoo Query Language) to retrieve RSS (Really Simple Syndication) feed data and display it on an HTML page.
+It's loosely based off of [zRSSFeed](http://www.zazar.net/developers/jquery/zrssfeed/), which has been discontinued due to the [Google Feed API being deprecated](https://developers.google.com/feed/terms).
+This is our solution for clients that previously had zRSSFeed customizations made in BBNC/BBIS that no longer work.

-**Important:** This plugin has been configured to retrieve an RSS feed from BBNC/BBIS only.
+YRSS can be used to pull data from any RSS feed on the Internet.
+However, as with any 3rd party service there's always a chance it will go down or become unusable in the future.
+Let's hope that Yahoo! keeps YQL up and running.

 ## Setup